Purchasing Policy

 Standards

-All purchases must be funded by an appropriation either within an adopted budget or expressly approved by the board of trustees.
-No purchase over $10,000 not funded by an appropriation either within an adopted budget or expressly approved by the board of trustees may be made without Finance & Budget Committee approval.
+All purchases must be funded by an appropriation either within an adopted budget or expressly approved by the full Library Board of Trustees (the “KPL Board” or “Board”).
+No purchase over $10,000 that was not previously funded by an appropriation within an adopted budget may be made without review by the Finance & Budget Committee (the “F&B”), subsequent referral of said purchase to the KPL Board, and final approval by the Board.

 Conflict of Interest